nforgeio/neonKUBE/Images/elasticsearch6/README.md

 **NOTE:**

 Elasticsearch, Kibana, and Metricbeat are designed to run together as a combined system.
-You should deploy the same version of each component to your cluster and when it's time to upgrade, always upgrade the Elasticsearch cluster first, followed by the Metricbeat and Kibana.
+You should deploy the same version of each component to your cluster and when it's time to upgrade, always upgrade the Elasticsearch cluster first, followed by Metricbeat and Kibana.

 # Description